sensorbee/docs/source/bql/queries.rst

 Therefore, during execution there is a well-defined "current tuple".
 This also means that if there is no tuple in the input stream for a long time, transformation functions will not be called.

-We will now explain the kind of stream-to-relation and relation-to-stream operators that can be used.
+Now the kind of stream-to-relation and relation-to-stream operators that can be used in BQL is explained.

 Stream-to-Relation Operators
 ----------------------------

 In BQL, there are two different stream-to-relation operators, a time-based one and a tuple-based one.
-We also call them "window operators", since they define a sliding window on the input stream.
+They are also called "window operators", since they define a sliding window on the input stream.
 In terms of BQL syntax, the window operator is given after a stream name in the ``FROM`` clause within brackets and using the ``RANGE`` keyword, for example::

     ...
 FROM events [RANGE 5 SECONDS] ...